deankoch/UYRW_data/markdown/demo_baseflow.md

     ##  $ harg_pet   : num  0 0 0 0 0 0 0 0 0 0 ...
     ##  $ latq_co    : num  0.01 0.01 0.01 0.01 0.01 0.01 0.01 0.01 0.01 0.01 ...

-The parameters in this file are all length-50 (column) vectors.
-This is because there are 50 HRUs in this model, and SWAT+ allows distinct values for each one in this case.
-The code below assigns the same default value for the coefficient to all of them
+The parameters in this file are all length-50 column vectors.
+This is because there are 50 HRUs in this model, and SWAT+ allows distinct PET parameters for each one.
+For now we just set all HRUs to the same example value appearing in the [I/O docs](https://swatplus.gitbook.io/docs/user/io) - we can tune them later.

 ``` r
 # assign the default 'harg_pet' value in all HRUs, then write to disk